The Alt-Indie Media and the Cognitive Dissidents of Covid

 Like few other pressing matters I can think of with which we’re confronted, Covid has muddied big-time the waters flowing under this fraudulent construct.
 Perhaps we should again be grateful to the Resetters for this.
 But by continuing to frame our analysis and our discourse in sync with the left-right binary, we’re playing into the hands of the over-privileged, megalomaniacal power castes that are running the shit-show.
 Illustrating that that hoary old analogue about rearranging the deck-chairs on the Titanic still has considerable puff left in it.
 Only this time, were arguing the toss over why there weren’t more lifeboats or which of our fave tunes we’d like the ship’s orchestra to play next when we’ve only got time for one more!…precisely the game they want us playing.

-As I’ve noted once before when I felt compelled to question her bona fides on a particular issue, (a position which incidentally didn’t endear me to one or two of her not-so-small cult following): I’ve admired Ms Johnson’s ‘big-stick’, ‘bully pulpit’ fulminations on many a big issue.
+As I’ve noted once before when I felt compelled to question her bona fides on a particular issue, (a position which incidentally didn’t endear me to one or two card carrying members of her not-so-small cult following): Although it is in my view more than a tad formulaic, I’ve occasionally admired Ms Johnson’s ‘big-stick’, ‘bully-pulpit’ fulminations on many a big issue.
 She presents as a righteous Truth Pilgrim to be sure; by her own admission this is how she makes her crust.
 A professional, independent cognitive dissident then?
 Well, yes, maybe.

 — All Conspiracy, No Theory (Apostles and Apostates)